descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 1. Change automatic storage duration such that a instances' lifetime is just moved higher up the stack as prescribed in p0936r0.
 1. Change automatic storage duration to static storage duration.
 [This is what I am proposing but only for those that it logically applies to.]

 If only #1 was applied holistically via p0936r0, -Wlifetime or some such then that would not be appropriate/reasonable for those that really should be fixed by #2.
 Likewise #2 can't fix all but MAY make sense for those that it applies to.
+As such, this proposal and `p0936r0` [^bindp] are complimentary.

-Any reduction in undefined behavior or dangling references should be welcomed, at least as long it can be explained simply and rationally.
+Personally, `p0936r0` [^bindp] should be adopted regardless because we give the compiler more information than it had before, that argument(s) lifetime is dependent upon the return(s) lifetime.
+When we give more information, like we do with const and constexpr, the `C++` compiler can do amazing things.
+Any reduction in undefined behavior, dangling references/pointers and delayed/unitialized errors should be welcomed, at least as long it can be explained simply and rationally.

 ### Why not just make the evaluation of all constant expressions by default of `static storage duration`?